RAbeyrathna/Pokemon-Encounter-Generator/README.md

   - [ ] Party generator
     - [ ] Select size of team
   - [ ] Show 2D artwork if 3D model does not exist
+    - [ ] Button to switch between 2D and 3D sprites
+      - [ ] Live reload current sprites if button is clicked
 - Styling
   - [ ] Add background image and colours
   - [ ] Add nicer fonts